Cyware signs Orca Tech as ANZ distributor

 Cyware provides Cyber Fusion Centre capability for governments, enterprises and MSSPs, enabling them to proactively address advanced threats at industry leading speed and scale.
 The company is also a platform provider for threat intelligence sharing across information sharing and analysis organisations and centres and CERTs.

-Orca Tech general manager ANZ Craig Ashwood said, “Our partnership with Cyware will enable us to deliver a suite of proven Cyber Fusion, threat intelligence, low-code security automation and Collective Defence solutions to help our partners and MSSPs by improving their cybersecurity operations and unlocking more value from the cyber solutions that they have deployed today."
+“Our partnership with Cyware will enable us to deliver a suite of proven Cyber Fusion, threat intelligence, low-code security automation and Collective Defence solutions to help our partners and MSSPs by improving their cybersecurity operations and unlocking more value from the cyber solutions that they have deployed today," Orca Tech general manager ANZ Craig Ashwood said.

-Ashwood stated that cybersecurity concerns are a focal point for enterprises and MSSPs due to the changing cyberthreat environment and its impacts on organisations, regardless of their industry, scale or geographic location.
+Ashwood added cybersecurity concerns are a focal point for enterprises and MSSPs due to the changing cyberthreat environment and its impacts on organisations, regardless of their industry, scale or geographic location.

 Cyware head of ANZ Kevin Vanhaelen said, "Cybersecurity concerns are growing across all critical industries as we continue to witness the rise of sophisticated nation-state actors and ransomware groups.
 Along with a cyber skills gap faced by organisations, a fast paced and highly dynamic environment, increased regulation and notification obligations, the growing impact of cyber risks has created a challenging scenario for security teams.”